vinaydhegde/testdriven-site/_posts/2017-06-25-01-part4-react-component-refactor.markdown

 ---
-title: React Form Validation
+title: React Component Refactor
 layout: post
 date: 2017-06-25 23:59:59
-permalink: part-four-react-form-validation
+permalink: part-four-react-component-refactor
 share: true
 ---

-In this lesson, we'll add form validation to the register and sign in forms...
+In this lesson, we'll convert a stateless, functional component to a stateful, class-based component...

 ---

-Turn to *flask-microservices-client*.

-Since we are using [controlled inputs](https://facebook.github.io/react/docs/forms.html#controlled-components) to obtain the user submitted input, we can evaluate whether the form is valid on every value change since the input values are on the state.

-Validation rules:

-1. Username and email are greater than 5 characters
-1. Password must be greater than 10 characters
-1. Email is a valid email address (`something@something.something`)

-Since we now have a means of testing on the client, let's test-drive this change.

-#### Class-based component

 Before jumping into validation, let's refactor the `Form` component into a class-based component, so state can be managed in the component itself.